Politics of Russia: Separatism

-In the first half of the 1990s, observers speculated about the possibility that some of the jurisdictions in the federation might emulate the former Soviet republics and demand full independence.
+In the first half of the 1990s, observers speculated that some of the federation's jurisdictions might emulate the former Soviet republics and demand full independence.
 Several factors militate against such an outcome, however.
 Russia is more than 80 percent ethnic Russian, and most of the thirty-two ethnically based jurisdictions are demographically dominated by ethnic Russians, as are all of the territories and oblasts.
 Many of the subnational jurisdictions are in the interior of Russia, meaning that they could not break away without joining a bloc of seceding border areas, and the economies of all such jurisdictions were thoroughly integrated with the national economy in the Soviet system.
 The 1993 constitution strengthens the official status of the central government in relation to the various regions, although Moscow has made significant concessions in bilateral treaties.
 Finally, most of the differences at the base of separatist movements are economic and geographic rather than ethnic.

-Advocates of secession, who are numerous in several regions, generally appear to be in the minority and are unevenly dispersed.
+Advocates of secession, numerous in several regions, generally appear to be in the minority and are unevenly dispersed.
 Some regions have even advocated greater centralization on some matters.
 By 1996 most experts believed that the federation would hold together, although probably at the expense of additional concessions of power by the central government.
 The trend is not toward separatism so much as the devolution of central powers to the localities on trade, taxes, and other matters.

-Some experts observe that the Russia's ethnically distinct Republics pressing claims for greater subunit rights fall into three groups.
-The first is composed of those jurisdictions most vociferous in pressing ethnic separatism, including Chechnya and perhaps other republics of the North Caucasus, and the Republic of Tuva.
+Some experts observe that Russia's ethnically distinct Republics pressing claims for greater subunit rights fall into three groups.
+The first is composed of those jurisdictions most vociferous in pressing ethnic separatism, including Chechnya and perhaps other republics of the North Caucasus and the Republic of Tuva.
 The second group consists of large, resource-rich republics, including Karelia, Komi Republic, and Sakha (Yakutia).
 Their differences with Moscow center on resource control and taxes rather than demands for outright independence.
-A third, mixed group consists of republics along the Volga River, which straddle strategic water, rail, and pipeline routes, possess resources such as oil, and include large numbers of Russia's Muslim and Buddhist populations.
+A third mixed group consists of republics along the Volga River, which straddle strategic water, rail, and pipeline routes, possess resources such as oil, and include large numbers of Russia's Muslim and Buddhist populations.
 These republics include Bashkortostan, Kalmykia, Mari El, Mordovia, Tatarstan, and Udmurtia.